BGI-Qingdao/VT3D/README.md

 1. Raising an issue is always a good way for questions
 2. Email us if you need: guolidong@genomics.cn;liyao1@genomics.cn;xumengyang@genomics.cn
+## <a name=cite>Cite us</a>

+VT3D: a visualization toolbox for 3D transcriptomic data.
+Journal of Genetics and Genomics.
+2023. https://doi.org/10.1016/j.jgg.2023.04.001

 ## <a name=usages>Detailed usages</a>